Jahid-08/configure-ad/README.md

 💡 Once the script runs, you'll start seeing a bunch of users being created in the Active Directory console at the bottom of the ISE.

 This step sets up a realistic lab environment by simulating a populated enterprise domain.
+Once this finishes, we will open up Active Directory and observe the accounts in the **_EMPLOYEES** OU and then attempt to login to **Client-1** with one of the accounts.

 </p>
 <br />